 The general procedure for obtaining NMR time

-- Visits should be transnational!
+- All visits should in principle be transnational!

 - An iNEXT webform should be prepared and submitted through www.inext-eu.org.